Liam Neeson: Activism

 Neeson opposes what he sees as the unrestricted right to own firearms in the U.S. and has made calls for gun control.
 In January 2015, he repeated his views, calling U.S. gun laws a "disgrace" in an interview with Emirati newspaper Gulf News when replying to a question about the Charlie Hebdo shootings earlier that month.
-In response, U.S gun manufacturer Para USA, which provided the prop weapons used by Neeson in the Taken film series, stated: "We will no longer provide firearms for use in films starring Liam Neeson and ask that our friends and partners in Hollywood refrain from associating our brand and products with his projects."
+In response, American gun manufacturer Para USA, which provided the prop weapons used by Neeson in the Taken film series, stated: "We will no longer provide firearms for use in films starring Liam Neeson and ask that our friends and partners in Hollywood refrain from associating our brand and products with his projects."

 In 2014, Neeson protested against the anti-carriage horse campaign of New York City Mayor Bill de Blasio, who said he would outlaw horse-drawn carriages in Central Park once he took office.
 He wrote an opinion page published in The New York Times citing the carriage trade as a safe one for employees, horses, and tourists, and noted it was a livelihood for many immigrants.

 Neeson narrated a video for Amnesty International in favour of the legalisation of abortion in Ireland, which some conservative and pro-life commentators claimed was "anti-Catholic".

 Neeson was opposed to Brexit, stating in 2016 that it would be truly "a shame to sacrifice all the progress that has been made by the peace process regarding border controls".

 In September 2017, Neeson compared the U.S. presidency of Donald Trump to the Watergate scandal of Richard Nixon: "Democracy works and no man—and certainly not the president—is above the law.
 He has to be accountable."

 Personal life

+Marriage and relationships

 Neeson lived with actress Helen Mirren during the early 1980s.
 They met while working on Excalibur (1981).
-Interviewed by James Lipton for Inside the Actors Studio, Neeson said Mirren was instrumental in his getting an agent.
+Interviewed by James Lipton for Inside the Actors Studio, Neeson said Mirren was instrumental in him getting an agent.

+He dated Barbra Streisand for about nine months between 1991 and 1992.

 Neeson then met actress Natasha Richardson while performing in a revival of the play Anna Christie on Broadway in 1993.
-They were married on 3 July 1994 and had two sons together, Micheál (born in 1995) and Daniel (born in 1996).
+They were married on 3 July 1994 and had two sons together, Micheál (born 1995) and Daniel (born 1996).
 In October 1998, they won £50,000 ($85,370) in libel damages after the Daily Mirror wrongly claimed that their marriage was suffering.
 They donated the money to victims of the August 1998 Omagh bombing.
 In August 2004, they purchased an estate in Millbrook, New York.
-On 18 March 2009, Richardson died when she suffered a severe head injury in a skiing accident at the Mont Tremblant Resort, northwest of Montreal.
+On 18 March 2009, Richardson died when she suffered a traumatic brain injury in a skiing accident at the Mont Tremblant Resort, northwest of Montreal.
 Neeson donated her organs following her death.

+After Richardson's death, Neeson dated Freya St. Johnston for two years.
+He has not dated again since the split, stating in 2024 that he was "past all of that".